-- Hypothesis testing lets us determine whether, for example, an observed difference between a sample mean and an hypothesised value is real or just due to random sampling variation. - However, statistical significance sometimes may lead us to wrong conclusions! - It is possible to make two kinds of wrong decisions: - rejecting a true null hypothesis - not rejecting a false null hypothesis - This week we will discuss common pitfalls of hypothesis testing, as well as the factors that influence the probability of committing these errors.
+- Hypothesis testing lets us determine whether, for example, an observed difference between a sample mean and an hypothesised value is real or just due to random sampling variation. - However, statistical significance sometimes may lead us to wrong conclusions! - It is possible to make two kinds of wrong decisions: - rejecting a true null hypothesis - not rejecting a false null hypothesis - After performing a hypothesis test, whether your decision is either to (a) reject the null hypothesis or (b) not reject the null hypothesis, you might be making an error. - This week we will discuss common pitfalls of hypothesis testing, as well as the factors that influence the probability of committing these errors. - The reasoning of hypothesis tests is often compared to that of a court trial, so that will be our ongoing example.